-- 3.5.17 The construction of the A63 and IRR Stages 6 & 7 have provided the key elements of highway infrastructure that have facilitated the opening up of major sites for development in the LCREZ and eastern part of the area.
-Further infrastructure will need to be delivered on a phased basis to enable development of all the sites identified and allocated in the AAP and to connect them with the strategic and local network whilst minimising negative impacts. - 3.5.18 The following schemes are identified as priorities for improvement of the highway network: - A new north-south link road between the A63 and Pontefract Road, including a bridge crossing at Skelton Grange.
-This scheme will help to realise the full development potential of the area but also provide much better access for south Leeds communities and the LCREZ and for east Leeds residents to existing and proposed job opportunities, such as Leeds Valley Park, south of the river corridor. - Opening up the existing private road at Knowsthorpe Lane which passes beneath the M1 as a road and/or public transport link and a second access to the Skelton Gate area. - Improvements to the road network in the South Bank to reduce the dominance of major roads and the amount of through traffic whilst retaining local access to existing properties and new development, including potentially the Leeds New Lane HS2 station.
-An important priority will be providing new and improved and more

-- direct crossing points and routes for pedestrians and cyclists.
-This forms part of the emerging City Centre Transport Strategy set out in Core Strategy Policy CC3 and shown on Map 11 of the Core Strategy. - 3.5.19 Other site specific requirements related to access to individual development sites and local improvements to the network which are set out in more detail in Area Plans.
+- 3.5.15 The construction of the A63 and IRR Stages 6 & 7 have provided the key elements of highway infrastructure that have facilitated the opening up of major sites for development in the LCREZ and eastern part of the area.
+Further infrastructure will need to be delivered on a phased basis to enable development of all the sites identified and allocated in the AAP and to connect them with the strategic and local network whilst minimising negative impacts. - 3.5.16 The following schemes are identified as priorities for improvement of the highway network: - A new north-south link road between the A63 and Pontefract Road, including a bridge crossing at Skelton Grange.
+This scheme will help to realise the full development potential of the area but also provide much better access for south Leeds communities and the LCREZ and for east Leeds residents to existing and proposed job opportunities, such as Leeds Valley Park, south of the river corridor. - Open the existing private road at Knowsthorpe Lane which passes beneath the M1 as a road and/or public transport link with appropriate provision for pedestrians and cyclists.
+This route offers a potential access to the employment site west of the M1 and to secure longer term improvements to public transport, walking and cycling provision in the area.
+This proposal is subject to feasibility work and will need to demonstrate that opening the route would not create unacceptable impacts on the strategic highway network. - Improvements to the road network in the South Bank to reduce the dominance of major roads and the amount of through traffic whilst retaining local access to existing properties and new development, including potentially the new HS2 concourse to the south of Leeds station/Yorkshire Hub.
+An important priority will be providing new and improved and more direct crossing points and routes for pedestrians and cyclists.
+This forms part of the emerging City Centre Transport Strategy set out in Core Strategy Policy CC3 and shown on Map 11 of the Core Strategy. - 3.5.17 Other site specific requirements related to access to individual development sites and local improvements to the network which are set out in more detail in Area Plans.